-Business relevance is one of the Criteria for approving icons to Iconfinder that our Content review team carefully follows.
+Business relevance is one of the Criteria for approving content on Iconfinder that our Content review team carefully follows.

-The icons that we approve to be included in the Iconfinder marketplace need to be relevant to customers.
-Thus, creating icons that meet a real demand increases the likelihood that they will get good sales.
+The icons and illustrations that we approve to be included in the Iconfinder marketplace need to be relevant to customers.
+Thus, creating artwork that meets a real demand increases the likelihood that it will get good sales.

-Before creating a set of icons, we recommend that you ask yourself this very important question: Where could these icons be used?
+Before creating a pack of icons or illustrations, we recommend that you ask yourself this very important question: Where could these be used?

-It is recommended that the icon set as a whole is relevant for customers.
-Customers buy sets that contain icons that are complementary to each other, so they can all be used together on the same website, app, presentation etc. They are looking for consistent icons that fit well together.
+For icons, it is recommended that the pack as a whole is relevant for customers.
+Customers buy packs that contain icons that are complementary to each other, so they can all be used together on the same website, app, presentation etc. They are looking for consistent icons that fit well together.

-For example, a set of UI elements - containing icons for click, search, print etc. - will sell very well.
+For example, a pack of UI elements - containing icons for click, search, print etc. - will sell very well.

-On the contrary, a set that contains many variations of the same icon will sell poorly, as no customer would need the whole set.
-Most likely, customers would buy one icon from that set at most.
+On the contrary, a pack that contains many variations of the same icon will sell poorly, as no customer would need the whole pack.
+Most likely, customers would buy one icon from that pack at most.

-In the example below, a UI set with almost identical icons is not interesting from a business perspective.
+In the example below, a UI pack with almost identical icons is not interesting from a business perspective.

-As another example, the set below is beautifully drawn, but a set containing only jellyfish icons will most likely not sell well.
-Instead, the set could be about underwater life and contain other animals, plants etc.
+As another example, the pack below is beautifully drawn, but a pack containing only jellyfish icons will most likely not sell well.
+Instead, the pack could be about underwater life and contain other animals, plants etc.

-Below, the set containing different dog breeds has little commercial value because there are too few use cases for all the dog breeds together.
-Additionally, the set is also missing aesthetic appeal.
+Below, the pack containing different dog breeds has little commercial value because there are too few use cases for all the dog breeds together.
+Additionally, the pack is also missing aesthetic appeal.

-Check all of our Criteria for approving icons.
+Check all of our Criteria for approving icons and illustrations.